A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Is talking allowed in the onsen?

-As long as you’re not talking too loudly, it’s fine to speak in the onsen.
+Speaking in the onsen is fine as long as you’re not talking too loudly.
 It’s quite common for people to go there with their friends or family members to talk in a relaxed setting.
 However, rowdiness is not acceptable.
 So please be mindful of everyone’s right to enjoy the facilities.

 Can I wear a swimsuit to the onsen?